MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

 ## Install prerequisites

+A .NET version and DocFx v2 are the tools required to generate the reference documentation.
+The following sections describe how to install these prerequisites.

 ### .NET 6.0

 The ALDoc tool is based on `dotnet 4.8` or later.
 It's recommended to use .NET 6.0 or .NET 7.0.
 Use the following command to check your local dotnet version: